F-Fidelity: A Robust Framework for Faithfulness Evaluation of Explainable AI: Conclusion

 \section{Conclusion}

 In this paper, we introduced F-Fidelity, a robust framework for faithfulness evaluation in explainable AI.
 By leveraging a novel fine-tuning process, our method significantly mitigates the OOD problem that has plagued previous evaluation metrics.
 Through comprehensive experiments across multiple data modalities, we demonstrated that F-Fidelity consistently outperforms existing baselines in assessing the quality of explanations.
 Notably, our framework revealed a relationship between evaluation performance and ground truth explanation size under certain conditions, providing valuable insights into the nature of model explanations.
+In the future, we plan to explore alternative perturbation strategies, such as Gaussian blur.
+Additionally, we will investigate fine-tuning models with limited training data to further enhance the applicability and practicality of {\ffid}, particularly in resource-constrained settings.